 Here is the link to the file I used in Cricut Design Space in case anyone wants to replicate this look: https://design.cricut.com/landing/project-detail/5fef7bd47366ca04ccffa5a8

 Have you ever used the opaque permanent frosted vinyl or the Armour Etch cream?
-If so, please share your projects and opinions on these product.
+If so, please share your opinions on these products.
 I look forward to hearing from you!